taylor-c-williams/taylor-c-williams/README.md

 - 👋 Hi, I’m Taylor!
 - 👀 I’m interested in ...
 React and other JavaScript frameworks!
 - 🌱 I’m currently learning ...
-PostgreSQL, Express, aggregate functions in SQL
+PostgreSQL, Express, Aggregate functions in SQL
 - 💞️ I’m looking to collaborate on ...
 New Ideas!
 - 📫 How to reach me ...
     	:mailbox_with_mail: taylor.callan.williams@gmail.com